Book Dust Jacket Design: How to Make It Stand Out

 Back panel

-• ISBN barcode.
-The barcode should be placed at the lower right corner on the back panel of your book.
-It’s black with a white background.
-There’s no other way around it.
+• ISBN barcode – This must be placed in the lower right corner of the back panel.
+It should be black on a white background — no exceptions.

 back panel example